 No one plays drunk quite as well as Amy Poehler, and no one plays bewildered and put-out quite as well as Louis CK.
 Together they make this scene masterful.
 This was the first episode of P&R I ever saw, and it’s probably the one I’ve watched over and over again the most.

 The Office, when Andy punches a hole in the wall

 This episode is a master class in slowly building tension onscreen.
 The Dunder-Mifflin staff is struggling to recover from Dwight leaving for a job at Staples.
-Andy, still fairly new to the Scranton branch, is trying wayyyyyy too hard to befriend Michael, who actually seems like a reasonable and self-aware person in comparison.
-Jim has been spending all day building up to an epic prank on Andy, to punish him for his annoying ways.
+Andy, still fairly new to the Scranton branch, is trying way too hard to befriend Michael, who actually seems like a reasonable and self-aware person in comparison.
+Jim has been spending all day building up to an epic prank on Andy, to punish him for being so annoying.
 It’s cold and overcast in Scranton, and the fluorescent office lighting doesn’t help.
 The buildup to Andy completing losing his shit is incredible, and the payoff is so very, very sweet.

 Veep, when Selina and Gary react to the news that she’s going to be president

 This is an immensely satisfying scene for several reasons: one, hey, a good thing finally happened to these sad-sacks!
 That’s nice!
 Two, faithful bagman Gary loses it IMMEDIATELY, and the tables are turned while Selina roots through the bag, looking for anything that could staunch his nosebleed.
 Their hysterical laughter is contagious for me.
 This show is probably one of the best ones on TV today, and this scene is the apex of the whole glorious run so far.

 30 Rock, when Liz embarrasses herself at a conference to save Jack